 - All applications must be submitted to our online application database.
 E-mail and paper applications will not be accepted.
 The online application database is available annually from August 1 to September 15 and December 1 to January 15 of the following year (to start the application process, please click here).

 - The Foundation will initially direct all messages and correspondence about the applications to respective project directors.
 If a grant is approved, the CCK Foundation, in most cases, will then correspond with the university's grant administrator to arrange payments over the period of the grant.

 - The Foundation does not provide a written critique for unsuccessful applications.

 - The deadlines for Conference and Seminar Grant applications are:

 September 15¡Xfor Conferences and Seminars from January through June of the following year.

 January 15¡Xfor Conferences and Seminars from July through December of the same year.

 - Final results for applications made before September 15 are announced in late December.
-Results of applications submitted for the January 15 deadline are announced in late May.
+Results of applications submitted for the January 15 deadline are announced in early June.

 The Chiang Ching-kuo Foundation for International Scholarly Exchange